Workers' compensation

 It is important that you submit a detailed medical certificate with any new workers' compensation claim.
 This ensures that we are able to make a timely determination about your claim and provide you with the support and treatment required to return to work and health sooner.

-Step 3—Complete a workers' compensation claim form
+Step 3 - Complete a workers' compensation claim form

-You can now complete a workers' compensation claim online.
+You can fill in a claim form:

-• An email address where EML can send you a link to your completed claim form
+• an email address where EML can send you a link to your completed claim form

-• Your Medicare number
+• your Medicare number

-• Your BSB and bank account number
+• your BSB and bank account number

-• A scanned copy of your Medical Certificate for Compensation–Certificate of Capacity or Certificate of Capacity
+• a scanned copy of your Medical Certificate for Compensation–Certificate of Capacity or Certificate of Capacity

-• A certificate from your treating practitioner, if you are claiming for chiropractic, physiotherapy, dentistry or osteopathic treatment and not for time off work.
+• a certificate from your treating practitioner, if you are claiming for chiropractic, physiotherapy, dentistry or osteopathic treatment and not for time off work.

-Step 4—Lodge the form with your employer
+Step 4 - Lodge the form with your employer

 Step 5 - Manage your claim